Amit-Bruhim/File-Synchronization-Tool/README.md

 ![Opening message screenshot](images/opening_message.png)

 Then, it will process each file individually, printing messages depending on the file's status.
-For demonstration, we will use a classic example of two folders containing one file of each type: new, identical-new, identical-old, same content, etc.
+For demonstration, we will use a classic example of two folders containing one file of each type:
+new, identical, and files that differ in modification time between source and destination.

 ![File processing screenshot](images/file_processing.png)